ibNez/rag-document-handler/docs/postgresql_guide.md

 ## Overview

-The RAG Document Handler now uses PostgreSQL for metadata storage and Milvus for vector embeddings, providing a robust and scalable database architecture.
+The RAG Knowledgebase Manager now uses PostgreSQL for metadata storage and Milvus for vector embeddings, providing a robust and scalable database architecture.

 ## Architecture